Download David's Playwriting Resume (updated Dec 2010)

 2 Act Full-Length (4 Women-5 Men)

-As a fearless and stubborn community rests their lives against the historic wall that protects Galveston Island from natural disasters, a younger generation challenges the emotional d disasters no wall can protect.
+As a fearless and stubborn community rests their lives against the historic wall that protects Galveston Island from natural disasters, a younger generation challenges the emotional disasters no wall can protect.

 Production History: